charlieschwabacher/gestalt/README.md

 --------------------
-In addition to Types and their fields, Gestalt needs extra information about the relationships between objects in order to generate a database schema and queries for resolution.
-You provide this using the `@relationship` directive and path argument with a syntax inspired by Neo4j's Cypher query language.
+In addition to Types and their fields, Gestalt needs extra information about the relationships between objects in order to generate a database schema and efficient queries for resolution.
+You provide this using the `@relationship` directive and a syntax inspired by Neo4j's Cypher query language.

 ```GraphQL
 type User implements Node {